 Once the blog traffic increases to a certain level, you can upgrade to higher plans for more bandwidth and website space.

-StudioPress Themes – I use Genesis framework and Brunch Pro child theme from StudioPress Themes.
+StudioPress Themes – I use the Genesis framework and Brunch Pro child theme from StudioPress Themes.

 It’s one of the best themes providers in the blogging world, as you get everything from aesthetic designs to SEO friendly framework in just one package.